Process History and Technology Variants

 Rectisol® remains a registered trademark held by the original technology developers and their successors:

-Linde plc (formed from the 2018 merger of Linde AG and Praxair) continues to independently own, license, and market its Rectisol® technology.
+Linde plc (formed from the 2018 merger of Linde AG and Praxair) continues to independently own, license, and market its own Rectisol® technology.

 Air Liquide Global E&C Solutions acquired what was originally "Lurgi's Rectisol®" technology in 2007 when Air Liquide purchased the Lurgi engineering firm from GEA Group for approximately €550 million.
-Air Liquide now licenses its Rectisol® technology and holds the associated trademark rights through its German subsidiary.
+Air Liquide now licenses its own Rectisol® technology and holds the associated trademark rights through its German subsidiary.

 While both licensed Rectisol® versions share the same fundamental principle, they are not identical technologies.
 EPA documentation from the 1980s notes that "the basic processes are similar but with some significant differences" in process configuration, equipment design, and proprietary optimizations.
 Each licensor offers distinct engineering approaches and process enhancements developed over their independent 70-year technology evolution.